RedApparat/Fotoapparat/README.md

 ![ ](sample/src/main/res/mipmap-xxxhdpi/ic_launcher.png)

 Camera API in Android is hard.
 Having 2 different API for new and old Camera does not make things any easier.
 But fret not, that is your lucky day!
-After several years of working with Camera we came up with Fotoapparat.
+After several years of working with Camera, we came up with Fotoapparat.

 What it provides:
 - Camera API which does not allow you to shoot yourself in the foot.